Save information for later

 Accepting New Patients

 Edward Cooper is a Neurologist in Houston, Texas.
-Dr. Cooper and is rated as an Elite provider by MediFind in the treatment of Benign Familial Neonatal Seizures.
-His top areas of expertise are Benign Familial Neonatal Seizures, Epilepsy, West Syndrome, and Seizures.
+Dr. Cooper is rated as an Elite provider by MediFind in the treatment of Benign Familial Neonatal Seizures.
+His top areas of expertise are Benign Familial Neonatal Seizures, Epilepsy, West Syndrome, and Epilepsy in Children.
 Dr. Cooper is currently accepting new patients.

 Learn about our expert tiers